sQu4rks/DEVNET-1970/sections/03-pyats_bgp/Readme.md

 <div align="center" ><i>Click the image to view the demo video</i></div>

-A powerful concept in software engineering is automated testing.
+A powerful concept in software engineering is _automated testing_.
 The idea here is to be able to programmatically verify that a software is working as intended.
 This is achieved by writing test cases where the outcome is known to the developer writing the test beforehand.
 This is the same concept we are going to be using in pyATS.

-Even though we have so far only looked at the other aspects of the framework, pyATS was initally developed to allow engineering teams inside Cisco to easily write tests for network devices, hence the name **py**thon **A**utomated **T**est **S**ystem.
+Even though we have so far only looked at the other aspects of the framework, pyATS was initally developed to allow engineering teams inside Cisco to easily write tests for network devices, hence the name **py**thon **A**utomated **T**est **S**ystem, or **pyATS**.

-By leveraging the parsing and learning functionality we have already seen in previous examples we can codify our verification and troubleshooting workflows.
+By leveraging the parsing and learning functionality we have already seen in previous examples, we can codify our verification and troubleshooting workflows.
 Think about the checks you do manually either after a config change or when you are troubleshooting a problem - these are perfect candidates for checks that should/could be codified.

-In this example we are looking at a test case that verifies that BGP neighbors are established.
-We do this by connecting to all our devices in the testbed file, learn the BGP feature for each of these devices, and then verify that all peers are established.
+In this example we are looking at a test case that verifies BGP neighbors are correctly established.
+We do this by connecting to all our devices in the testbed file, learn the BGP feature for each of these devices, and then verify  all peers are established.

 1. Create a new folder called `03-pyats_bgp`.
-In it we'll need three different files.
-A `testbed.yaml` file, a `BGP_Neighbors_Established.py` file in which we'll define our test case and a file called `bgp_check_job.py` that will be used to run our test case.
+We will need three different files in it.
+A `testbed.yaml` file, a `BGP_Neighbors_Established.py` file in which we will define our test case and a file called `bgp_check_job.py` that will be used to run our test case.
 Since this demo requires BGP to be properly configured we can't provide you with a `testbed.yaml` file since BGP is not configured on the always-on sandbox devices.
 You can get a CML environment from the [DevNet Sandboxes](https://devnetsandbox.cisco.com).
 You can then either setup a BGP lab yourself or follow [this guide](https://jasonmurray.org/posts/2021/basicbgp/) by [Jason Murray](https://twitter.com/0xJasonMurray/).
 The lab used in the demo shown at Cisco Live was based on the architecture in that guide.
 Once you have setup your folder structure it should look like this:
 ```
 - 03-pyats_bgp
   |- testbed.yaml
   |- BGP_Neighbors_Established.py
   |- bgp_check_job.py
 ```
-2. We'll start by writing our test case so open up the `BGP_Neighbors_Established.py` file.
-We'll start by importing a few necessary modules at the top of our file.
+2. We will start by writing our test case so open up the `BGP_Neighbors_Established.py` file.
+Let's first import a few necessary modules at the top of our file.
 You might have to install the `tabulate` package by running `pip3 install tabulate`.
 ```python
 import logging
 import json